Wesbest/KubernetesForEveryone/README.md

 kubern8sdemo-7b4db456b-npk75   0/1       Terminating         0          2m
 kubern8sdemo-7b4db456b-npk75   0/1       Terminating         0          2m
 ```
-Kubernetes is creating a new container and then terminates one and does this one more time since our desired amount is 2 containers.
-Use control/cmd c to stop it.
+Kubernetes is creating a new container before terminating the old one until our desired amount is reached.
+Use control/cmd c to stop it the pod watch.
 &nbsp;

-Below you see a picture of how your browser should look like:
+Below you can see how your application should now look in the browser:

 ![Application](https://github.com/Wesbest/KubernetesForEveryone/blob/master/Pictures/App_3_stars.png)